Vincy-Cheng/command-copier/README.md

 - **Adding Commands**: Users can add new commands with descriptions and group them.
 - **Listing Commands**: Commands are displayed in an accordion-style list, grouped by their categories.
 - **Copying Commands**: Users can copy commands to the clipboard with a single click.
 - **Exporting Commands**: Users can export the list of commands to a JSON file for backup or sharing.
+It is exported in Download folder.
 - **Importing Commands**: Users can import commands from a JSON file to restore or update their command list.

 ## Prerequisites